olavpo/dhis2-metadata-dependency-export/README.md

 **Ownership**

-The *ownership* property allows modification of the ownership of metadata in the package (i.e. the `user` property).
+The *ownership* property allows modification of the "user" (owner) and "lastUpdatedBy" properties of metadata in the package.
 ```
 {
-  "mode": "OVERWRITE",
+  "modeOwner": "OVERWRITE",
+  "modeLastUpdated": "REMOVE",
   "ownerId": "vUeLeQMSwhN"
 }
 ```
-`mode` can be one of the following:
+`modeOwner/modeLastUpdated` can be one of the following:

-* "IGNORE" - leave ownership as-is
+* "IGNORE" - leave as-is.
-* "REMOVE" - remove ownership information
+* "REMOVE" - remove.
-* "OVERWRITE" - set ownership of all data to ownerId specified
+* "OVERWRITE" - set user/lasteUpdatedBy of all metadata to ownerId specified.

 The user specified is included in the export.